leeoniya/uFuzzy/README.md

 let needle = 'example';

 let u = new uFuzzy({ intraMode: 1 });

+// idxs = array, haystack indexes with a match, unordered
+// info = array, match details for highlighting and ranking
-let [idxs,info,order] = u.search(haystack, needle);
+// order = array, rankings for ordering each item in idxs let [idxs,info,order] = u.search(haystack, needle);

 let sortHaystackByOrder = (idxs, order) => {
+  // idxs may be null, for example if the search term
+  // was all whitespace.
+  if (idxs == null)
+    return [];

   // Order may be null when doing out of order searching
   // when the # of search terms exceed the max allowed if (order == null)